-Apple sues Motorola over alleged multi-touch patent infringementAlex Wagner - Senior News Editor
+Apple sues Motorola over alleged multi-touch patent infringementAlex Wagner - Editorial Director of News and Content

 Motorola and Apple haven't exactly had the best relationship lately, and today things are getting even more complicated.
 After Moto announced earlier this month that it was suing Apple for patent infringement, Steve Jobs and Co. has filed suit against Moto over six multitouch-related patents spanning two lawsuits.
 The offending products in Apple's suit cover just about every Motorola-made Android phone in the U.S.: the DROID, DROID 2, DROID X, CLIQ, CLIQ XT, Backflip, Devour, Devour i5, and Charm 1.
 All six patents included in the suit can be found below.